drewpfeif/PCF-PSPDFKit/README.md

 `import PSPDFKit from "pspdfkit";`

-But```  Typescript complained that "(TS) Could not find a declaration file for module 'pspdfkit'".
+But...
+Typescript complained that "(TS) Could not find a declaration file for module 'pspdfkit'".

 I didn't find a Typescript declaration file (d.ts) for the PSPDFKit JavaScript library, and I didn't feel like creating my own for it, so I replace the import statement with a require statement so that I could use PSPDFKit as an "any" type.